-Virginia Volterra is research director of the Neuropsychophysiology Unit at the Institute of Psychology, National Research Council of Italy in Rome, Italy.
+Virginia Volterra is research director of the Neuropsychophysiology Unit at the Institute of Psychology of the National Research Council of Italy.

-Carol J. Erting is provost of Academic Affairs at Gallaudet University.
+Carol J. Erting is the provost of Academic Affairs at Gallaudet University.

 ISBN 978-1-56368-078-6, 6 x 9 paperback, 358 pages, illustrations, tables, references, index